liweijiang/academic-personal-website/content/publication/GenAIParadox/index.md

 ---
-title: "THE GENERATIVE AI PARADOX: \"What It Can Create, It May Not Understand\""
+title: "The Generative AI Paradox: \"What It Can Create, It May Not Understand\""
 authors:
 - Peter West
 - Ximing Lu